Giving Orient fans a voice

 But I'm already a shareholder.

 Good for you.
 You've made a real financial contribution to the life of your club, and no doubt you've no expectation or desire to take money out of the club in dividends or profit.
 You can hang onto your shares, but if you want to help strengthen the Trust you've got a couple of options.
-You could transfer some or all of your shareholding into the Trust's name, or you could sign over a proxy that allows us to represent you at an AGM.
+You could transfer some or all of your shareholding into the Trust's name, or you could sign over a proxy that allows us to represent you at an General Meeting.
 Contact treasurer@leytonorientfanstrust.com if you want to talk about this some more.

 What about the Supporters Club then?
 Are you trying to replace it?